johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 4. From the configuration policy, navigate to **Customization Settings -> Web content filtering**.

-5. On the **Web content filtering** controls page, you’ll find all the settings to manage WCF for your organization.
+5. On the **Web content filtering** controls page, you find all the settings to manage WCF for your organization.
 Under Blocked categories, check all the categories that you want to  block and then select **Save changes**.

 ![Pick blocked categories for Web content filtering.](media/microsoft-edge-web-content-filtering/pic4.png)

 > [!IMPORTANT]
 > Users with configured security settings may still be at risk on other browsers.
 To mitigate this risk, enabling web content filtering through the Edge management service also blocks user access to other browsers.
-When WCF is enabled, a new configuration policy will be created in Intune.
+When WCF is enabled, a new configuration policy is created in Intune.
 Any modifications you make to this new policy in Intune or in a configuration policy with identical groups in the Microsoft Edge management service may lead to unexpected behaviors.

 ### Manage exceptions via allow and block lists